inkling/content-scripts/README.md

 #### After confirming last step is done you should launch the interactive console reattaching the detached pod with the following command:
 `docker exec -it inkling-rsync bash`

+#### Then you are in container but you will need set your SVN credentials running the following command and after that you will be able to use the tool:
+`./set-credentials.sh`